department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/mental-health/ptsd.md

     - url: /healthcare/health-conditions/substance-use-problems/
       title: Substance Use Problems
       description: Learn more about VA health services to help support Veterans with substance use problems.
+    - url: /healthcare/health-conditions/mental-health/depression/
+      title: Depression
+      description: Learn more about VA health services to help support Veterans with depression.
+    - url: /healthcare/health-conditions/mental-health/suicide-prevention/
+      title: Suicide Prevention
+      description: Learn more about VA services to help support Veterans at risk of suicide and their families.
 ---

 <div class="va-introtext">

 Whether you just returned from a deployment or have been home for 40 years, it’s never too late to get help for posttraumatic stress disorder (PTSD).
-Getting counseling or treatment can help manage your symptoms and keep them from getting worse.
+Getting counseling or treatment can help you manage your symptoms and keep them from getting worse.

 Our National Center for PTSD is the world leader in PTSD research, education, and treatment.
 Find out how to access PTSD health services through VA.